Start on the library web page at http://library.nsula.edu, and click on the "Database Directories" bar.

 Some records may not link to an item or a full text.
 In that case, request the item from InterLibrary Loan.

 This screenshot shows the "detailed record," or bibliographic information, for an article retrieved through the "FindIt" interface.
+Buttons on the right indicate how to get access.

 Librarians use the terms "serial" and "periodical" interchangeably in most cases.
 These types of items are published at regular intervals (that is, "in a series" or "periodically," for an indefinite period of time.